ToniWonKanobi/theoveranalyzed.net/posts/2015/6/25/leaving-squarespace-part-ii-modifying-files-to-play-nice-with-camel.md

 ## I Can't Get No

 While MultiMarkdown Composer surely got the job done, it never quite felt like *home.* Yes, I realize how weird it may seem for me to describe a plain-text editor as homey.
 But it's true: Byword's UI/UX is just *better* than MultiMarkdown Composer's.
 Because of that, it is an absolute joy to use.
 [Metaclassy][metaclassy] did a [great job][gj] with gradients and shadow effects, as well as other pleasing design touches.
 It's the little things that always made me yearn for Byword instead of MultiMarkdown Composer.
 Still, I was stuck with the latter due to my dependence on the full MultiMarkdown 3 spec for easy image captions.
 Moving to Camel was an opportunity to re-examine my writing workflow.
-Within Camel, maybe Byword could find a new purpose.
+Within Camel, perhaps Byword could find a new purpose?

 ## Images In Camel

-Camel uses an npm package called `markdown-it`, which is what actually takes the Markdown files and parses them to HTML.
+Camel uses an [npm][npm] package called `markdown-it`, which is what actually takes the Markdown files and parses them to HTML.
 When supplemented with several plugins, `markdown-it` can do just about everything MultiMarkdown 3 can do.

 However, with the good comes the bad. `markdown-it`, even with plugins, does not support *any* of the nifty image syntax offered by MultiMarkdown 3 and MultiMarkdown Composer.
 So the 'easy' image syntax I used in the example above would not work using `markdown-it` and Camel.
 This nullified my reliance on MultiMarkdown Composer and made it so that I could [go back to using Byword][d].